graphql-nexus/nexus/docs/plugin-connection.md

   definition(t) {
     t.connectionField("friends", {
       type: User,
-      // A list of nodes which will be turned into edges with cursors nodes(root, args, ctx, info) {
+      // A list of nodes which will be turned into edges with cursors.
+      // If only `nodes` is provided, we will infer the pagination. nodes(root, args, ctx, info) {
         return ctx.user.getFriends(args);
       },